+50 Shades of Purple

 Lipstick Stain

-Purple Colors
+Amethyst Purple

 Purple lies between blue and red on the color spectrum and can range from a light lavender to a dark violet.
 The uniqueness of purple comes from its ability to blend the serene stability of blue with the fierce energy of red.
 This blend creates shades that are not only visually striking, but also carry rich symbolism through color psychology.